 - Add to leafy, green salads

-- Layer on sandwiches, burgers and whole grain tortilla wraps (choose low saturated fat and zero grams trans fat wraps)
+- Layer on sandwiches, burgers and whole grain tortilla wraps (choose wraps that are low in saturated fat and made without hydrogenated oils)

 - Cut into strips and snack on along with cut carrots and celery